ftherrien/VaspGibbs/README.md

 vasp_gibbs
 ```

-`vasp_gibbs` will rerun vasp to get vibration modes and output the gibbs free energy of your system.
+`vasp_gibbs` will rerun Vasp to obtain vibration modes and output the gibbs free energy of your system.

 Use `-o` (only) or `-t`(top) to specify a set of atoms for which to calculate vibration modes.
 Examples: